AnimusAILabs/animus-client/examples/auth-server/README.md

-# Example Animus SDK Auth Server (Token Proxy)
+# Example Animus SDK Auth Server (Token Provider)

-This directory contains a simple Node.js/Express server acting as a "Token Proxy" for local testing of the Animus Javascript SDK.
+This directory contains a simple Node.js/Express server acting as a "Token Provider" for local testing of the Animus Javascript SDK.

 **Disclaimer:** This is a basic example.
 Production environments require more robust security and error handling.